wiese/cyclopol/README.md

 # Problems

 * articles sometimes receive updates (e.g. pressemitteilung.885469.php), they are then listed again (a new ArticleTeaser with a new date) and their content should be downloaded again (new ArticleSource) - how does this translate to Article, though.
 Is only the latest ArticleSource taken into account when building the Article (and its subsequent information)?
 Do we somehow make its versions available?
-* ArticleCrawler: sometimes districts and the report id "Nr.
-123" stick together, need a br2nl